adamduval/notes/SQL.md

 # Best practices
 - always capitalize key words
 - table names should not contain spaces so they do not need to be in double quotes

+# Misc.
+- double quotes refers to a column name "group", (GROUP is also a function)
+- only use double quotes when naming an alias with spaces if necessary, ideally should use underscores
+- single quotes - identify a string

+# Comments
+- a single line comment is preceded by --
+- multi line comments are enclosed with /* */